ipdk-io/networking-recipe/docs/guides/p4-role-configuration.rst

 P4 Role Configuration
 =====================

-The Stratum submodule in networking recipe supports the P4 Role Configuration feature.
+The Stratum component of P4 Control Plane supports the P4 Role Configuration feature.
 The `P4Runtime Specification <https://p4.org/p4-spec/p4runtime/main/P4Runtime-Spec.html#sec-arbitration-role-config>`_ allows multiple P4 clients simultaneous access to the various parts of the P4 pipeline, and defines the client arbitration rules.
 The partitioning of the